bdsowers/InDesign_SupportScripts/readme.md

 - <b>name</b> - friendly name given to the glyph; this is the name you'll use in your InDesign doc when you want to drop it in.
 - <b>path</b> - the path of the glyph *relative to the config file*.
 Full paths are currently not supported (and rarely what you really want for a big project).
 - <b>size x,y</b> - the size of the glyph.
 This is in the units of your document (pixels, millimeters, picas, whatever).
 We recommend using millimeters.
 - <b>fit style</b> - how the glyph fits in the frame if the above size isn't the same as the image size.
-Typically we recommend PROPORTIONALLY
+Typically we recommend PROPORTIONALLY, which will fit the image within the frame while maintaining its aspect ratio.
+However, we support all InDesign fit styles.
 - <b>yOffset</b> - how much the glyph should be shifted on the Y axis (up/down).
 This will depend on the glyph size and the font size.
 You'll probably have to play with this number a bit.

 ### Limitations: